-For Rossendale Borough Council this change has led to the reclassification of the Panopticon in Haslingden and the war memorials across the borough from Land and Buildings and Community Assets to Heritage Assets and the introduction of civic regalia and exhibits at Whittaker Park Museum.
-Note 2 shows the financial effects of this retrospective recognition.
+For Rossendale Borough Council Heritage Assets include the Panopticon in Haslingden and the war memorials across the borough and 2011/12 saw the introduction of civic regalia and exhibits at Whittaker Park Museum.

-Where heritage assets have recently been purchased or costs capitalised, these assets are now valued on a historic cost basis.
-This has occurred in examples as the creation of the Panopticon.
-Where it is not possible to obtain a cost value commensurate with the benefit to users of the financial statements, the Council is entitled to use any method it deems appropriate and relevant.
+Where heritage assets are purchased or costs capitalised, these assets are now valued on a historic cost basis.
+This has occurred in examples such as the creation of the Panopticon.
+However, for historic assets and where it is not possible to obtain a cost value commensurate with the benefit to users of the financial statements, the Council is entitled to use any method it deems appropriate and relevant.
 For the items of civic regalia and the exhibits at Whittaker Park Museum the latest insurance values have been used as an approximation for the asset value.